MyBash | Mobile | Offices |

 Sara A. Mehltretter Drury

-Sara A. Mehltretter Drury is a Byron K. Trippet Assistant Professor of Rhetoric.
+Sara A. Mehltretter Drury is Associate Professor of Rhetoric and the Director of the Wabash Democracy and Public Discourse initiative.
 Her research analyzes the quality and character of public discourse in the United States.
-Her specific interests include presidential rhetoric, the rhetoric of national security, political campaigns, social movements, the rhetoric of religion, and the theories and practices of democracy.
-She has published essays in Journal of Communication & Religion, Voices of Democracy, and in the edited volume What Democrats Talk about When They Talk about God.
+Her specific interests include the theories and practices of democratic deliberation, presidential rhetoric, the rhetoric of national security, political communication, and the rhetoric of religion.

-Professor Drury was an undergraduate at Boston College and earned her B.A. degree summa cum laude in Communication and Political Science, and was inducted into Phi Beta Kappa.
+Dr. Drury earned her B.A. degree summa cum laude in Communication and Political Science at Boston College, and was inducted into Phi Beta Kappa.
 She did her graduate work at the Pennsylvania State University, earning her M.A. and Ph.D. in the Department of Communication Arts and Sciences in the College of Liberal Arts.
 In 2010-2011, she worked as a Research Associate at the Kettering Foundation in Dayton, Ohio, where she took part in Kettering’s research on democratic principles and practices.

 Outside of the classroom, Professor Drury enjoys cooking, outdoor activities, and travel.
 A native of Buffalo, New York, she is a loyal Bills and Sabres fan, and has a discerning palate for the delicacy known to Buffalonians simply as “wings.”